MiliasV/educational/README.md

 #  Educational Repository

-This repository consists of coding material for tutorials and exercises.
+This repository consists of code used in tutorials and exercises.